 The level of competition in F2 is demonstrated by the fact that the top three drivers – including Lando of course – have moved straight into F1 race seats in 2019.

 Sergio was announced as a McLaren test and development driver in November, on the weekend of the Brazilian GP.
-In 2019 he will combine his F1 duties with a crack at the F2 title, and will be commuting between bases in Spain and Woking.
+In 2019 he combined his F1 duties with a crack at the F2 title, commuting between bases in Spain and Woking.